History of the Delaware Canal

-n the early 1800's, America was growing rapidly.
-Its population was increasing, westward migration had begun, and business was booming.
-Poor roads and unnavigable rivers could no longer meet the young nation's needs.
-Legislators and entrepreneurs looked to canals.
-These man-made waterways had been used successfully in Asia and Europe for centuries, as a way to provide better, faster, and cheaper transportation.
+In the early 1800s, America was growing rapidly.
+Its population was increasing, westward migration had begun and business was booming.
+Poor roads and unnavigable rivers could no longer meet the young nation’s needs.
+Legislators and entrepreneurs looked to canals, which had been used in Asia and Europe for centuries, as a way to provide better, faster and cheaper transportation.

-Inspired by the tremendous success of New York state's Erie Canal, the Commonwealth of Pennsylvania began building a 1,200-mile system of canals to connect Philadelphia, Pittsburgh, and Lake Erie.
-These new transportation routes would carry the raw materials and manufactured products that would power this country's industrial revolution.
+Inspired by the tremendous success of New York State’s Erie Canal, the Commonwealth of Pennsylvania began building a 1,200-mile system of canals to connect Philadelphia, Pittsburgh and Lake Erie.
+These new transportation routes carried the raw materials and manufactured products to power the nation’s Industrial Revolution.

-Life was hard for the men, women and children who worked on the canals.
-A typical day started before 4 a.m. with the grooming and harnessing of the mule-team.
-It ended at 10:00 p.m. or later, when the lock tenders stopped operating the locks and the boats could go no further.
-A mule-powered boat loaded with 80 tons of cargo traveled 30 miles or more each day.
+Life was difficult for the men, women and children who worked on the canals.
+A typical day started before 4 a.m. with the grooming and harnessing of the mule team and ended at 10 p.m. or later when the locktenders stopped operating the locks and the boats could go no farther.
+A mule-powered boat loaded with 90 tons of cargo traveled 30 miles or more each day.

 Over its course of 58.9 miles, the Delaware Canal drops 165 feet through 23 locks.
 Ten aqueducts carry the waterway over small

 valleys and streams.
 Including its towpath and berm bank, the canal is approximately 60 feet wide and originally was five feet deep.